EmrecanKaracayir/LearnCMake/Chapter02/README.md

 # 📖 Chapter 2: Setting Up A Project

+This is an overview of Chapter 2, which covers the essential steps for setting up a CMake project.
+It includes an introduction to CMake, project structure, build approaches, and best practices for project organization.

+### CMake project structure

 CMake uses `CMakeLists.txt` as the primary configuration file to define project structure, build processes, tests, and packaging.
 This human-readable file serves as a platform-independent description of the entire project, which CMake then translates into platform-specific build tool project files.

 **CMake operates with two key directories:**